Lolzkitso/old-roblox-gui/README.md

 - A setting to have the Player name in Chat be set to a random color on joining, or based on Team Color!
 - The old loading Animation!
 There are currently 2 (Early 2016 & Early 2019!)
 - The ability to toggle the Old Gui off and on whenever you want!
+- The ability to have forcefields (the lil circle that used to go around the player whenever they respawned) on or off!

 # A Quick QnA to make sure of some stuff!